-Annual Report

-2019-2020

-Ethics Officer for the Nunavut Public Service
+Annual Report 2020-2021 Ethics Officer for the Nunavut Public Service

 Jeffrey Schnoor, Q.C.
 Ethics Officer

 Annual Report

-2019-2020

 Ethics Officer for the Nunavut Public Service

-It is my honour to submit the fifth Annual Report of the Ethics Officer for the Nunavut Public Service, for the period from April 1, 2019 to March 31, 2020.
+It is my honour to submit the sixth Annual Report of the Ethics Officer for the Nunavut Public Service, for the period from April 1, 2020 to March 31, 2021.

 The Ethics Officer operates under Part 6 of the Public Service Act, which came into force on April 1, 2015.
 I had the honour of being appointed as the first Ethics Officer for a five-year term commencing on January 5, 2015.
-I am pleased to report that, earlier this year, I was reappointed to a further five-year term.
-I would like to express my appreciation to the Government of Nunavut for their continued confidence in my work.
+I was reappointed to a further five-year term in 2020.

 As I have in past annual reports, I will: